 The rules for baseline changes are that insertions are marked by underline and deletions are more by strikethrough.
 The only valid instructions to the baseline editor are “Add”, “Change”, “Delete” and “Replace”

 There are no set rules on how to indicate changes to the amendment draft.
-It has become a convention to use MS Word track changes feature to indicate and deletions.
+It has become a convention to use MS Word track changes feature to indicate insertions and.
 This is not perfect as it is not possible to see where there are real underlines (insertions to the baseline), but those insertions can be seen if “simple mark-up view” is used.

 Instruction to the task group editor should be in bold italics, preceded by “TGaz Editor:”.
 It is highly desirable to add section numbers, as the draft changes and it is hard for the editor to find the correct place for the change after many comment resolution contribution.